2008 United States House of Representatives elections in Texas: District 10

+Predictions

 District 11

 Midland Republican Mike Conaway represents George W. Bush's strongest district in the 2004 election.
 He won 77% of the vote in 2004 and was one of only a handful of Republicans who ran unopposed in 2006.
 Conaway's district stretches from the Midland and San Angelo areas to several mostly rural areas northwest of Austin.
 No Democrat ran in the 2008 primary.

+Predictions

 District 12

 Republican Kay Granger, who is considered a moderate by Texas Republican standards, won two thirds of the vote in 2006, outperforming most of her fellow Texas Republican colleagues.
 The popular Fort Worth-based Granger was expected to win re-election in 2008 in this district comprising western areas of Fort Worth and surrounding areas.

+Predictions

 District 13

 Mac Thornberry represents this Texas Panhandle district that encompasses Amarillo and Wichita Falls.
 The Clarendon Republican won by a 3 to 1 margin in 2006 and faced only a Libertarian candidate in 2004.

+Predictions

 District 14

 Republican Ron Paul is best known for his strong libertarian views.
-His slogan, "The Taxpayers' Best Friend", emphasizes his strong — and sometimes controversial — takes on fiscal conservatism, while his social policies, which includes ending the federal War on Drugs and legalizing marijuana, as well as his belief that the federal government should not be involved in wedge issues such as gay marriage, leading to a more negative nickname, "Dr. No", for his votes against much of the legislative agenda of both parties in Congress.
+His slogan, "The Taxpayers' Best Friend", emphasizes his strong — and sometimes controversial — takes on fiscal conservatism, while his social policies, which includes ending the federal war on drugs and legalizing marijuana, as well as his belief that the federal government should not be involved in wedge issues such as gay marriage, leading to a more negative nickname, "Dr. No", for his votes against much of the legislative agenda of both parties in Congress.

 The 73-year-old physician is a resident of Surfside.
 Paul was a Republican candidate in the 2008 presidential election (his second, following his run as Libertarian Party nominee in 1988), and ran un-opposed for re-election.

-In 2006, Ron Paul won 60% of the vote against Democratic opponent Shane Sklar, a young rancher and Executive Director of the Independent Cattlemen's Association of Texas (ICA) who ran on a promise to serve as a fiscally conservative Blue Dog Democrat and received a slightly more favorable rating from the NRA, in attempt to defeat the popular Paul.
+In 2006, Ron Paul won 60% of the vote against Democratic opponent Shane Sklar, a young rancher and executive director of the Independent Cattlemen's Association of Texas (ICA) who ran on a promise to serve as a fiscally conservative Blue Dog Democrat and received a slightly more favorable rating from the NRA Political Victory Fund, in an attempt to defeat the popular Paul.
 In 2008, Paul was renominated, while no Democrats ran in the primary.
 The district extends from several far southern and southeastern areas of Houston, including Galveston and Brazoria County, to the Bay City, Wharton County, and Victoria areas.

+Predictions

 District 15

 Democrat Rubén Hinojosa of Mercedes won 62% of the vote in 2004 in a South Texas district that had to be realigned following a Supreme Court decision that made the neighboring 23rd District unconstitutional.
-Hinojosa, who was 68 in 2008, won the Democrat nomination.
+Hinojosa, who was 68 in 2008, won the Democratic nomination.